-On October 30, 2013, Governor Deval Patrick announced the Commonwealth’s commitment to advance the Silver Line Gateway project, with construction anticipated to commence in late 2014.
+On October 30, 2013, Governor Deval Patrick announced the Commonwealth’s commitment to advance the Silver Line Gateway project, with construction anticipated to begin in late 2014.
 In support of this goal, MassDOT initiated the environmental permitting of the project by filing an Expanded Environmental Notification Form (EENF) with the Secretary of Energy and Environmental Affairs on November 15.
+The Secretary issued a Certificate on the project on December 27, 2013.
+The Certificate outlined the information for MassDOT to provide in a Single Environmental Impact Report (SEIR).

 The Silver Line Gateway project is the outcome of MassDOT’s recently completed Alternatives Analysis, which reviewed the potential benefits, costs and impacts of high-quality bus rapid transit (BRT) service for Chelsea and East Boston.
 MassDOT presented the recommended alternative—the busway to Mystic Mall—at the September 19 public meeting at Chelsea City Hall.
 The preferred alternative was projected to have the fastest travel times, largest number of new transit riders, and overall highest ridership.
 The preferred alternative was also the product of an extensive civic engagement effort focused on residents, businesses, community organizations and elected officials in Chelsea and Boston.